scr53005/eftg-steem/README.md

 ____________________________________________________________________________________________________________

-Title

-How to use a BlockExplorer (steemdb) with a private Steem Blockchain from European Financial Transparency Gateway (EFTG)
+Task3.
+How to use a BlockExplorer (steemdb) with a private Steem Blockchain from European Financial Transparency Gateway (EFTG) Project

 #### Repository
 Utopian is running this task request on behalf of the Blockchain Competence Centre of the European Commission for the European Financial Transparency Gateway initiative.